numba/numba/docs/source/user/faq.rst

 The Numba ``typed`` containers found in ``numba.typed`` e.g.
 ``numba.typed.List`` store their data in an efficient form for access from JIT compiled code.
-When these containers are used from the CPython interpreter, the data involved has to be converted to/from a form that the interpreter understands from/to the container format, this process is relatively costly and as a result impacts performance.
+When these containers are used from the CPython interpreter, the data involved has to be converted from/to the container format.
+This process is relatively costly and as a result impacts performance.
 In JIT compiled code no such penalty exists and so operations on the containers are much quicker and often faster than the pure python equivalent.

 Does Numba automatically parallelize code?
 ------------------------------------------